tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 > To find the public key portion of this key pair, open your application's
 > details in the Play Console, click 'Services & APIs', and review the field
 > titled 'Your License Key for This Application'.
+>
+> When your application receives this signed response, you can use the public
+> key portion of your RSA key pair to verify the signature.

 Google Play Console: